Oklahoma court: Supreme Court McGirt ruling not retroactive

 Numerous people, including Jimcy McGirt for whom the Supreme Court decision is named, have been convicted on federal charges related to their cases since the July 2020 ruling.

-Acting Eastern District U.S. Attorney Clint Johnson said the ruling affirmed tribal reservations were never disestablished and means convictions prior to the McGirt ruling remain in place
+Acting Northern District U.S. Attorney Clint Johnson said the ruling affirmed tribal reservations were never disestablished and means convictions prior to the McGirt ruling remain in place

 “My office will continue to prosecute crimes that have not been adjudicated in State court or occurred after the McGirt decision,” Johnson said in a statement.

-Note: This story has been corrected to show that Kristin Harrington and Clint Johnson are U.S. attorneys in the Northern District of Oklahoma, not the Eastern District.